 For fashion companies and particularly fashion designers and product developers, it's a digital MOOD-BOARD.
 Beginning of every season, the inspirations are collected and transformed into multi-billion fashion products.

-Price: Pinterest is FREE to use for most part with few exceptions such as creating ads.
-Works best on Chrome, Firefox and Safari web browsers.
+Price: Pinterest is FREE to use for the most part with few exceptions such as creating ads.
+Works best on Chrome, Firefox, and Safari web browsers.

-Adobe illustrator has dominated the world of creative software for decades with so much features BUT only until 5 years ago when Sketch was launched.
-If you haven't heard about it, then don't feel bad because you are not the only fashion designer who hasn't heard about it :) !
-As we speak, there's a war going on internet between Illustrator Vs Sketch App fans on claiming superiority.
+Adobe Illustrator has dominated the world of creative software for decades with so many features BUT only until 5 years ago when Sketch was launched.
+If you haven't heard about it, then don't feel bad because you are not the only fashion designer who hasn't heard about it:)!
+As we speak, there's a war going on the internet between Illustrator Vs Sketch App fans on claiming superiority.

-Besides, The simplicity and ease of use in exporting and managing assets in Sketch makes it an excellent fit for young/up-and-coming designers.
+Besides, The simplicity and ease of use in exporting and managing assets in Sketch make it an excellent fit for young/up-and-coming designers.

-Price: One time licensing fees of US$99 which makes it much cheaper then any of it's competitors.
+Price: One-time licensing fees of US$99 which makes it much cheaper than any of its competitors.
 Works only on Mac OSX.

 Adobe’s dominance has been such that it became impossible to work as a designer without using something from Creative Suite.
-Fashion designers, technical designers etc uses Illustrator to drawing flat sketches (or functional sketches) with callouts for construction and styling details to put them in tech packs so your team and manufacturer can easily understand and follow.
+Fashion designers, technical designers, etc use Illustrator to drawing flat sketches (or functional sketches) with callouts for construction and styling details to put them in tech packs so your team and manufacturer can easily understand and follow.

 If you are new to illustrator then there are some great resources available.
 You can join free webinars and training classes from Fashion Classroom or Sew Heidi.
 If you choose NOT to learn functional sketches, then other options are taking lots of photos to put them together.
-I made this quick attempt to create a tech pack (specification) without using illustrator in less than 5 minutes..
+I made this quick attempt to create a tech pack specifications without using illustrator in less than 5 minutes.